annefou/pyspark/index.md

 The Spark Python API (PySpark) exposes the Spark programming model to Python.
 [Apache® Spark™](http://spark.apache.org/) is an open source and is one of the most popular Big Data frameworks for scaling up your tasks in a cluster.
 It was developed to utilize distributed, in-memory data structures to improve data processing speeds.

+The goal of this lesson is to teach novice programmers to write python code using map-reduce programming model.

 > ## Prerequisites
 >
 > A basic knowledge of python is recommended
 > but you don't need to have any previous knowledge
 > of big data analysis or [Apache Spark](http://spark.apache.org/).
 {: .prereq}